Protect Your Winter Gear This Summer

 There are many methods for storing off-season gear once it has been dry cleaned.
 Many people like vacuum sealing, because it saves space and ensures that dust does not get near your clothing.
 However, vacuum sealing can put undue pressure on special features, like embroidered designs, causing them to look less attractive when they are removed later in the year.
 Clear plastic totes with lids that seal tightly are a great solution; clothing is easy to identify and they tend to stack together for easy storage.

 One thing that many people ask of dry cleaners is what, if anything, they should add to their stored items, to keep away pests and keep them smelling great.
 Mothballs have been shown to be less desirable than they once were, so two other choices include cedar and lavender.
 As long as your clothes have been dry cleaned before storage, and are stored in an air-tight container, you may not even need to add anything; pests need air to breathe like any other organism, and dry cleaning will remove anything that has attached itself to your clothing, including larvae and eggs.

 Be Ready for Next Winter

 By the time winter rolls around, most people in Minneapolis and the surrounding areas are ready for the heat to leave.
 It’s always a joy to pull out your favorite cozy sweater, and find it perfectly dry cleaned and ready to wear when the cooler weather comes around again.
 And by dry cleaning your winter coat, you’ll ensure that it lasts for many more years to come.
+There are many methods for storing winter clothes and off-season gear once it has been dry cleaned.
 Mulberrys can help you keep your winter gear in great condition with proper dry cleaning techniques whenever you’re ready to tackle the job.